jenofdoom/academy-responsive-web/README.md

 press enter.

 Now let's move the .css file and change the file extension.
 We'll use git to do the move so it doesn't get confused.
-In a terminal window:
+In the terminal window you used to install npm (so inside `~/projects/webapp`):

 ```
-cd ~/projects/webapp
 git mv css/main.css scss/main.scss
 ```

 #### Run gulp

-Gulp uses a set of instructions that are in a file called `gulpfile.js` to know what it's supposed to do.

 We can start gulp 'watching' our files for changes and recompiling whenever it sees a change by running the following command (in the same terminal window as